 \end{enumerate} \end{prop}

-\begin{remark} Here $\mathcal{H}(h, \om, \ep)$ represents the Hill's region.
+\begin{remark} Here $\mathcal{H}(h, \om, \ep)$ represents Hill's region.
 In most of the previous studies of the perturbed Kepler problem, the collision singularity is usually regularized following Levi-Civita \cite{LC20}, Kustaanheimo-Stiefel \cite{KS65} or Moser \cite{Moser70}.
-As a result, it is unclear whether the obtained solutions containing collision or not, for examples in \cite{BOZ19} and \cite{Zhao23}.
-Meanwhile in our case, the ellipsoid problem is not a point mass.
-The avoidance of collision is crucial.
+As a result, it is unclear whether the obtained solutions contain collisions or not, for example in \cite{BOZ19} and \cite{Zhao23}.
+Meanwhile, in our case, the central body in the ellipsoid problem is not a point mass.
+The avoidance of collisions is crucial.
 Property (b) guarantees orbital avoidance of the central body for sufficiently large angular momentum $\om$. \end{remark}

 This proposition enables the application of symplectic and contact geometric methods to analyze mechanical systems.
-Recent developments in this direction include notable results for the restricted three-body problem \cite{AFvKP12,AFFHvK12,MvK22} and isosceles three-body problem \cite{Hu2023ASD}.
+Recent developments in this direction include notable results for the restricted three-body problem \cite{AFvKP12,AFFHvK12,MvK22} and the isosceles three-body problem \cite{Hu2023ASD}.